dohliam/ebook-corpus/README.md

 Other things:

-* Add more specific metadata support for mobi and fb2
 * Guess alternately-named `content.opf` files
 * Figure out cross-platform way of opening images in default viewer (current kludge is hard-coded to open image folder in Gwenview since `xdg-open` doesn't play nicely with cleaning up temporary files after viewing)